KenKundert/unit_propagation/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/unit_propagation.svg
     :target: https://pypi.python.org/pypi/unit_propagation/

 | Author: Ken Kundert
 | Version: 0.1
 | Released: 2024-03-01
 |

 This is a package used to experiment with adding unit propagation to QuantiPhy_.
-It currently employs simple-minded simplification rules that are relatively easy to fool.
+It currently employs simple-minded simplification rules that handle many common cases but not all.
 Also, there is a strong emphasis on simple electrical unit scenarios.
 Even so, it shows promise for use in well controlled settings.

 Here is simple example::